JMIBarth/tutorials/maximum_likelihood_phylogenetic_inf/README.md

 --------
 </details>

 To better visualize and also edit the tree, we will use the program [FigTree](https://github.com/rambaut/figtree/releases/tag/v1.4.4).
-Download the [`.dmg`](https://github.com/rambaut/figtree/releases/download/v1.4.4/FigTree.v1.4.4.dmg) for Mac users, [`.zip`](https://github.com/rambaut/figtree/releases/download/v1.4.4/FigTree.v1.4.4.zip) for Windows, or [`.tgz`](https://github.com/rambaut/figtree/releases/download/v1.4.4/FigTree_v1.4.4.tgz) for Linux).
+If you haven't installed FigTree, go to [Software requirements](../software_requirements.md).
 If you have problems installing FigTree, an [online tree viewing and editing tool](https://itol.embl.de/upload.cgi) may be used instead.

 <details>
   <summary>FigTree is not working... (click here)</summary>